Frequently Asked Questions

 How do I know where I’m being exposed to these mycotoxins?

 Start by assessing your home.
 Make a visual inspection yourself.
 Are there obvious signs of mold growing in the house?
 Are there obvious signs of dampness that can lead to mold growth?
 Does the house or certain areas smell “musty”?
 Do you experience more symptoms when you are in the house such as itchy eyes, nausea, fatigue, headaches, frequent respiratory infections, difficulty concentrating etc?

 Do other family members who work in a different environment experience these when they are at home?
 If the answer to any of these is yes, the house should be tested for mold and mycotoxins using a reputable Environmental Inspector.
-If the results come back showing high indoor spore counts on the ERMI, and/or positive environmental mycotoxin testing, it is likely this is where you are being exposed.
+If the results come back showing high indoor spore counts and/or positive environmental mycotoxin testing, it is likely this is where you are being exposed.

 Some conditions that have been found to be associated with chronic exposure to mycotoxins include:

 RTL offers environmental testing for molds and mycotoxins.
 This can be done by an Environmental Inspector or directly by the homeowner by obtaining kits from RealTime Labs.
 The mold testing is called EMMA (Environmental Mold and Mycotoxin Assessment) and determines the presence of mold in a sample taken from the building.
 The mycotoxin testing is done using this same sample, and the test is virtually identical to that used to test clinical samples.